Career

 What Private Equity and Institutional Investors Evaluate Before Valuation

-Readiness to face the investor universe is not a final step before a deal — it is the foundation that determines how efficiently a deal progresses...and even whether a deal gets done.
+Investor readiness is not a final step before a deal — it is the foundation that determines how efficiently a deal progresses.

 The 3 Financial Essentials for Institutional Readiness